faizyakob/my-linux-repo/RHCSA/Learn series : SSH.md

 ## View SSHD service status

 For some distros, SSH is already installed by default when the OS is installed.
-To check if SSH is isntalled and enabled, run following commands:
+To check if SSH is installed and enabled, run following commands:

 <details>
 <summary>Check if SSHD is running</summary><br>